DalimilN/venus-epsolar/README.md

 In my case, I had to eliminate disturbing gps service by deleting the line in /etc/venus/serial-starter.conf

-Unzip contennt of compette installation from fie epsolar.zip in your directory.
+Unzip contennt of compette installation with includes from file epsolar.zip in your /opt/victronenergy/  directory.
+(or create link ln-s to your directory placement)

 Now you can test the driver starting it from the command line: